modular-synthesizer/processors/README.md

 * `min` is the minimum possible value for any given sample.
 * `precision` the precision you wan apply to a number.
 It is the number of possible values between `min` and `max`.
 * `reductionFactor` is a number representing the number of samples you will merge with one another.

+There is only one input (at index 0) and one output (at index 0).
+They respectively represent the input and the output of the audio signal.

+### Clock

+The clock generates impulse at a regular rate.
+The rate is given by the frequency parameter.
+Impulses are just one sample long, and sends a one instead of the usual 0 the node outputs the rest of the time.

+There is only one parameter available :
+* `frequency` the frequency, in "triggers per seconds" (eg: 2 equals two clock triggers per second)

+There is only one output (at index 0) that will output zero (0) all the time, except on trigger samples, when it will output one (1).